lukew3/bmodulemap/README.md

 ## Usage

-After installing, you can run modulemap from the terminal by running
+After installing, you can run bmodulemap from the terminal by running
 ```
 bmodulemap
 ```